IgniteUI/igniteui-docfx/en/components/map_binding_multiple_shapes_files.md

 ## Binding and Overlaying Multiple Shape Files

-In the `GeographicMap`, you can add multiple geographic series objects to overlay a few shapefiles with geo-spacial data.
+In the Ignite UI for Angular map, you can add multiple geographic series objects to overlay a few shapefiles with geo-spacial data.
 For example, [`IgxGeographicSymbolSeriesComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxgeographicsymbolseriescomponent.html) for plotting geographic locations of ports, the [`IgxGeographicPolylineSeriesComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxgeographicpolylineseriescomponent.html) for plotting routes between ports, and the [`IgxGeographicShapeSeriesComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxgeographicshapeseriescomponent.html) for plotting shapes of countries.

 ### Demo